-Although the recent weather conditions would certainly indicate otherwise, spring arrives this week.
-With that seasonal change comes the Club's annual Equinox Reliability Trial.
+The recent weather conditions seem to suggest spring has officially arrived.
+With this seasonal change comes the Club's annual Equinox Reliability Trial.
 This is an event that dates back further than any records I currently have.
 My first participation was in 1978.
 Unfortunately, I long ago surrendered to the landfill any memorabilia I had from that early event.
 In past decades Equinox was a timed event, and the finishing time of each rider was recorded and then listed in the Dirty Derailleur Newsletter.
 The oldest Equinox results I have are from 1989, and at that time the Club actually generated some revenue from the event.

 Click here to see the first page of those Equinox results (it's worth admiring the handwritten treasurer's report that was added to the newsletter!).
 Click here to see the second page listing the results of each participant.

 This year's course is a repeat of the 2017 slog to McClure.
 Not that there are many options for variation for this ride, but riders are admonished to pay attention to road markings.
 All intersections with turns marked.
 Where no turn is necessary there are no markings (therefore go straight).
 The roads are blatantly displaying the climatological and meteorological impacts of the overbearing winter.
 All riders need to be particularly attentive to the turns, as many of the corners are strewn with an unforgiving smattering of pea-sized gravel.
 That is to say, DO NOT enter the turns as if you're riding a crit!
 There are 2 stop lights, several stop signs and several railroad crossings on the route.
 Riders are responsible for complying with all rules of the road during this ride.
 No matter what group you ride in, please share the road with and be courteous to all other riders and vehicles.